Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 4. Click OK to close the Select Reference Volume Grid dialog box.

-Select the Radar_FOV's () Visibility as the Spatial Condition.
+Select the Radar_FOV's () Visibility as the spatial condition used for the volumetric analysis.

 2. Select Radar_FOV () in the object list when the Select Reference Spatial Condition dialog box opens.